rabbitmq/rabbitmq-website/site/java-versions.md

 (1) Includes backport of features (if possible), bug and security fixes for non-latest production branches.

-(2) Includes only security patches between end of support and end of life.
+(2) Includes only security patches.
+The library reaches end of life (EOL) once the extended support period ends.

 (3) Long-Term Support (LTS) releases of the JDK are fully supported (currently JDK 8 and 11).
 Intermediate releases (e.g. 9 and 10) are supported on a best-effort basis, meaning bug reports are accepted and addressed as far as technically